umr4nlp/umr-guidelines/guidelines.md

 **UMR concepts:** There are a number of ways that UMR concepts are created based on the input sentence:

 * Lemmas: Some UMR concepts are simply lemmas.
 For example, `today` in the example above is a lemma, which happens to have the same form as the word token itself.
-* word senses: When definitions of word senses are available for a language in the form of a lexicon, a concept can also be a sense-disambiguated word.
+* Word senses: When definitions of word senses are available for a language in the form of a lexicon, a concept can also be a sense-disambiguated word.
 For instance, `taste-01` in the example above refers to the first sense of the word `taste`
-* Concepts formed out of multi-word expressions: `more-than` is a concept that is formed by concatnating multiple words in a sentence.
-Exactly when multi-word concepts should be formed will be determined on a langugage-by-language basis.
+* Concepts formed out of multi-word expressions: `more-than` is a concept that is formed by concatenating multiple words in a sentence.
+Exactly when multi-word concepts should be formed will be determined on a language-by-language basis.
 * Named entity types.
 Named entities in a sentence are annotated with a named entity type concept (e.g., `person`) and a `name` concept.
 The actual names are annotated as a constant (`Edmund` and `Pope`).
 * Abstract concepts.
 In some cases a concept can be inferred from the context.
 In this case, the concept does not corrrespond with any particular word in the sentence, hence it is an `abstract` concept.

 **UMR relations:** There are also a number of ways relations between concepts are created:

 * Participant roles: The partcipant roles characterize the role that a participant plays with respect to the predicate.
-They can be predicate-specific if a set of *frame files* are defined for a language, where a set of core participant roles are defined for each (a sense of the ) predicate.
+They can be predicate-specific if a set of *frame files* are defined for a language, where a set of core participant roles are defined for each (sense of the) predicate.
 For example, `:ARG0` and `:ARG1` are participant roles defined for `taste-01`.
-For languages that do not have *frame files*, the participant role are generic (e.g., `Actor`, `Experiencer`), and they are described in [Part 3](#part-3-2-umr-relations)
+For languages that do not have *frame files*, the participant role are generic (e.g., `Actor`, `Experiencer`), and they are described in [Part 3-2-1](#part-3-2-1-participant-roles).
-* Semantic relations: Other UMR relations include `:time`, `:org`, `:range` etc. that are not normally characterized as participant roles.
-A complete list of such relations can be found in [Part 3](#part-3-2-umr-relations)
+* Semantic relations: Other UMR relations include `:temporal`, `:org`, `:range` etc. that are not normally characterized as participant roles.
+A complete list of such relations can be found in [Part 3-2-2](#part-3-2-2-Non-participant-role-UMR-relations).

-**UMR attributes:** UMR currently has three attribute types:
+**UMR attributes:** UMR currently has seven attribute types:

-* Aspect: Aspect are annotated for eventive concepts only.
+* Aspect: Aspect is annotated for eventive concepts only.
 Non-eventive concepts are not annotated with Aspect and are assigned the default value `Process`.
 Possible Aspect values include `Activity`, `Habitual`, `State`, `Endeavor`, `Performance`.
-A complete list of aspect values with explanations and examples can be found in [Part 3-3-1 Aspect](#part-3-3-1-aspect).
+A complete list of aspect values with explanations and examples can be found in [Part 3-3-1](#part-3-3-1-aspect).
-* Polarity: Polarity is only annotated for negative polarity as indicated by a negation marker or an affix indicating negation.
+* Polarity: Polarity is only annotated for negative polarity as indicated by a negation marker or an affix indicating negation (see [Part 3-3-3](#part-3-3-3-polarity)).
 * Mode: The mode attribute is typically for the main predicate of a sentence.
-Its values include `imperative` and `interrogative`
+Its values include `imperative` and `interrogative` (see [Part 3-3-2](#part-3-3-2-mode)).
-* Quantity: The value of a `:quant` attribute is a numerical number
+* Quantity: The value of a `:quant` attribute is a numerical number (see [Part 3-3-4](#part-3-3-4-quant)).
-* Value: The value of a `:value` attribute is a numerical number.
+* Value: The value of a `:value` attribute is a numerical number (see [Part 3-2-2](#part-3-2-2-Non-participant-role-UMR-relations)).
+* Degree: The value of a `:degree` attribute is either `intensifier` or `downtoner` (see [Part 3-3-6](#part-3-3-6-degree)).
 * Reference: The value of a `:ref` attribute is a *bundle* of person and number feature used to represent reference.
-The bundle of features is used to represent pronouns (e.g., `1s`, `2pl`).
+The bundle of features is used to represent pronouns (e.g., `1s`, `2pl`, see [Part 3-3-5](#part-3-3-5-ref)).

 **Differences between AMR and UMR**